 Welcome to the Virginia Tree Ordinance Database (VTOD), a repository of municipal ordinances in Virginia that regulate the use, management, and conservation of trees in urbanized areas.
 The purpose of this website is to provide citizens, professionals, and elected officials with information they can use to craft tree ordinances for their communities.
 The website is not a tutorial or instruction manual for writing ordinances.
 Rather, it provides examples of common tree ordinance terminology and content, which has been excerpted from ordinances of select municipalities across Virginia.

 VTOD is a pilot project that is a collaboration between Virginia Tech Department of Forest Resources and Environmental Conservation and the Virginia Urban Forest Council.
 It is a work in progress.
-To date, only 29 municipalities have been catalogued for the database.
+To date, 37 municipalities have been catalogued for the database.
 More will be added in the future.

 VTOD has six features, all available on the main search page: